Lockatong Formation: Sandstone and conglomerate facies

 Close to the Ramapo Fault (which forms the northern border of the Newark basin), conglomerate becomes the dominant form of sediment.
 Border fault conglomerate is locally common but can only be found in a small portion of the basin's area.
 The rocks making up the clasts of Newark conglomerate include dolomite, limestone, gneiss, granite, quartzite, and older Devonian conglomerate from the surrounding mountains.
 At their maximum size, conglomerate clasts are boulders up to half a meter across, but most clasts are much smaller.
 Large pebbles and cobbles are typically supported in distinct sandstone lenses with convex upper margins and flat lower margins.
 The largest clasts are found near the upper margin of the lenses.
 These facies are termed matrix-supported conglomerate, corresponding to debris flows on an alluvial fan.
 Some conglomerate involves bands of smaller pebbles interbedded with laminated sandstone in lenses with flat upper margins and concave lower margins.
 This type of conglomerate is known as clast-supported conglomerate, which was deposited in ephemeral stream channels on an alluvial fan.
 Away from the fault, sandstone becomes more common and conglomerate becomes more rare, indicating that the alluvial fans flatten into dry sandy plains.
 Root casts and burrows are abundant in deposits corresponding to the lower portions of an alluvial fan, where porous sediments and a high water table occur simultaneously.

 The southwest and northeast corners of the Newark basin have another type of sandstone and conglomerate facies: axial facies.
 The most visible layers in these areas are graded conglomerate beds with large-scale and easily visible cross-bedding.
 Between the conglomerate layers lie sequences of interbedded mudstone and sandstone, with sandstone beds becoming thicker the higher one goes in a sequence.
 Unlike the cross-bedded conglomerate, the mudstone and sandstone layers have rare or absent sedimentary structures.
 Instead, they are heavily bioturbated by burrows and roots.
 Axial facies are riverbed and overbank deposits from braided rivers flowing down to supply the basin with water and sediment.
 The southwestern river system which flowed into the Newark basin is likely the same as that which formed the Hammer Creek Formation further west.

 Age

-Relative age dating of the Lockatong places it in the Upper Triassic, being deposited between 237 and 207 (±5) million years ago.
+Relative age dating of the Lockatong places it in the Upper Triassic.
 It rests unconformably below many different formations of the Atlantic Coastal Plain.
 It interfingers with both the Stockton Formation and Passaic Formation.
 There are numerous diabase intrusions and basalt into the Stockton with local contact metamorphic rocks.

+Starting in the 1990s, the depositional history of the Newark Basin was recalibrated through a combination of core drilling, radiometric dating, cyclostratigraphy, and magnetostratigraphy.
+The result was the Newark astrochronostratigraphic polarity time scale (APTS), a unifying system which provides precise ages for sediment layers within the basin.
+Based on the Newark APTS, the Lockatong Formation was assigned a mid-Norian age (222.56 – 218.11 Ma).